denten-books/plain-text/3-projection.md

 user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom texts exist as fixed analog given, and those for whom they function as truly digital media, capable of transformation affecting further texts, people, and machines.

-To paraphrase a post-structuralist insight, the process of digital interpretation is in itself a type of creativity, forever advancing rather than apprehending the lateral movement of thought.
+The quality of being digital arises then as a political property In this insight lies the crux of the chapter's argument.
+Where we started with vague intuitions about *the nature* of digital representation we end on firmer ground, on which the quality of

 [^ln3-brain]: At the physical level, the process of textual remediation begins at the brain, as when thoughts are initially transcribed onto paper.